Nightwing (film): Critical reception

-When the film was first released in 1979, it failed, both critically and financially.
+When the film was first released in 1979, it failed, both critically and financially, but has gone on to be a cult classic.
 Vincent Canby of The New York Times called the film "not very horrifying" and thought "it looks as if it had been put together from a child's instruction book."
 He added, "The screenplay... is terrible and the special effects third-rate."
 Additionally, Time Out New York said the film "never really takes off" and added, "Hiller's direction simply plods to a corny and unsatisfactory ending after getting bogged down in subplots concerning whale-oil prospectors, Indian religious mumbo-jumbo, and inter-tribal rivalries."
 And Channel 4 observed, "Quite why Hiller was selected to direct this suspense shocker is the most interesting thing about the project.
 A filmmaker who has made a speciality of showing reverence for platitudes has no jurisdiction over a piece of schlock nonsense about bat-killers in the Arizona desert."

 The film also won Worst Picture at the 1979 Stinkers Bad Movie Awards.
 When the Expansion Project redid the ballot in 2004, the film was listed with the following: